jon-chun/jon-chun/README.md

 - Advisor for several student startups: EV in Sri Lanka, Crowdfunding in Venezuela, Culinary Social Network in US

 Academic Leadership & AI Research:
-- Pioneer in human-centered AI education, co-founding one of the world's first AI Digital Humanities Colabs in the early 2010s
+- Pioneer in human-centered AI education, co-founding one of the world's first Interdisciplinary AI Colabs in the early 2010s
 - Published research in premier venues across AI, Computer Science, and Humanities:
   - Machine Learning: International Conference on Machine Learning (ICML)
   - Computational Linguistics: ACL's EMNLP/CoNLL